 '''

-$ lspci | grep QAT | wc -l
+$ sudo lspci | grep -i 'co-processor'

 '''

 The number of listings are dependent on how many threads VPP uses to process packets.
 At minimum there will be at least three entries, but there may be many more.
 The lines will look similar to this example: